mythrz/O3DE_PointsOfInterestList/README.md

 Old Lumberyard channel with multiple examples, tutorials and tips.
 Many of these things can be repurposed into O3DE. [@ProfBurton Auto Backup in O3DE](https://www.youtube.com/watch?v=FB1PMMvtHIQ&list=PLxgtJR7f0RBK7MO7tK7yCmR_h8KtHz9oW&ab_channel=BurtonsMediaGroup)

+Old Official Lumberyard channel.
+Used to have multiple tutorials, they have now hidden or deleted most of them :\ [Official Lumberyard Tutorials](https://www.youtube.com/@AmazonLumberyardTutorials)

 ---

 ### Game Templates and Tool-Kits